S3-working-group/s3-practical-guide/S3-practical-guide.md

 Organizing the meeting:

-- clarify and communicate driver for and intended outcome of the meeting
+- clarify and communicate the driver for, and intended outcome of the meeting
+- decide who to invite
-- schedule the meeting early enough so people have time to prepare
+- schedule the meeting enough in advance, so people have time to prepare
-- involve people in creating and preparing the agend and decide which process to use for each agenda item
-- choose an appropriate length for meeting and send out an agenda before the meeting
+- choose an appropriate duration for the meeting
 - be clear who will facilitate the meeting, who will take minutes and who will take care of the follow-up

 ---

-## Prepare For Meetings (cont.)
+## Prepare the Agenda

-Supporting the participants' preparation:
+Involve people in preparing and prioritizing the agenda and send it out in advance

+For each agenda item agree on:

+- the driver
+- the intended outcome
+- the process
+- the time you want to spend on it
+- what people need to do to prepare

+---

+## Support the Participants' Preparation

+- consider what can be done in advance to prepare for the meeting
-- notify people about any expectations for preparation
+- notify people about any expectations and prerequisites
-- make available the resources people need to prepare
+- make any resources available that people may need for preparation

-- consider things you can take outside the meeting
+---

-As a participant:
+## As a participant

 - consider _Artful Participation_ pattern
-- review the agenda and consider the contribution you can make to each item
+- review the agenda and consider how you can contribute to each item
-- bring objections to the agenda before the meeting
+- bring up objections to the agenda before the meeting
-- complete any tasks you might have in relation to the meeting
+- review improvement suggestions from the last meeting's evaluation

 ---